Pakistan needs better relations with Afghanistan: Imran Khan - ExBulletin

 Pakistan needs better relations with Afghanistan: Imran Khan

-ISLAMABAD: President and former Prime Minister of Pakistan Tehreek-e-Insaf (PTI), Imran Khan, has said Pakistan has always wanted healthy relations with neighboring Afghanistan, ARY News reported on Sunday.
+Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has said that having good relations with Afghanistan, regardless of the government of the neighboring country, is inevitable for Pakistan.

-In an interview with Voice of America English, Imran spoke about Pakistani ties with Afghanistan and added in the mandate of the PTI government, he tried to build “good” relations with the Afghan government.
+In an interview, Imran Khan talked about Pakistani ties with Afghanistan and added in the mandate of the PTI government, he tried to establish good relations with the Afghan government.

-The PTI chief emphasized that Pakistan must somehow get Kabul to work with us again and jointly deal with the issue of terrorism.
+“Whatever the government is in Afghanistan, Pakistan must have good relations with them,” he said, adding that as Pakistan’s prime minister he had done his best to stay on good terms with them. the government led by Ashraf Ghani in order to obtain Kabul’s agreement. help fight terrorism.

-Our interest is that having good relations with the Kabul government means that we have a 2,500 kilometer border with them.
-This means that if there are problems with terrorism, they will help us.
+It was disturbing that Foreign Minister Bilawal Bhutto-Zardari spent almost all of his time outside Pakistan but did not make a single visit to Afghanistan, he said in response to a question about the failure of the government in place to obtain help from Afghanistan against the rise of terrorism. in the country.

 |